Published on February 27th, 2013 | by Amy Edwards3

 Here at Bubble we’re always on the look-out for something a bit different.
 I mean, we’re a jobs board so CVs, job adverts and recruiters are part and parcel of our everyday life and we’re the first to admit, they’re not always the most exciting of things… in 9 out of 10 cases they all look the same and there’s nothing to distinguish one from the other.

-But this week we saw something that we can say is definitely different and innovative… and we have it admit, we’re impressed.
+But this week we saw something that we can say is definitely different and innovative… and we have to admit, we’re impressed.
 No, we’re not talking about the guy who mocked up a fake Amazon page for his CV (we covered that last month!) – we’re actually talking about the guy who packaged his CV on the back of a chocolate bar wrapper.
 Yep, a mysterious candidate known as ‘Nicholas’ has apparently been sending out chocolate bars with the tag line “Credentials That Will Satisfy Any Organization’s Appetite” – nice eh?

 Impressed by this CV attempt, I started to look around the internet for other amazing examples of CVs to prove that thinking outside the box and putting a bit of effort into your CV can really help you to get the acknowledgement you deserve, not only with a specific employer but on a worldwide scale!
 Prepare to be impressed!